-Most environments for Microsoft Dynamics 365 for Retail projects are hosted in the cloud.
+Most environments for Microsoft Dynamics 365 Retail projects are hosted in the cloud.
 They are either Microsoft-hosted on a Microsoft subscription or cloud-hosted on a customer subscription.
 By default, environments are Microsoft-hosted.
 You can use cloud-hosted environments to provide more control over a development or build environment.
 For more details, see the Lifecycle Services (LCS) user guide.

 Development Tier 1 environments

 Development environments are called Tier 1 environments.
 There are three options for hosting a development environment: